 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in practice.

 Adjuvant Breast Cancer Studies

-The data below reflect exposure to one-year trastuzumab therapy across two randomized, open-label studies, Studies 1 and 2 with or without trastuzumab in the adjuvant treatment of breast cancer.
+The data below reflect exposure to one-year trastuzumab therapy across three randomized, openlabel studies, Studies 1, 2, and 3, with (n = 3678) or without (n = 3363) trastuzumab in the adjuvant treatment of breast cancer.